Ty963/fakeStore/README.md

 This is a web store template with a whole load of dummy data, I'm going to be fetching from the fakestore api and using this data in my project

 Built with React, TypeScript, and Tailwind CSS.

+## TODO
+1. Implement routing
+2. Implement user context
+3. Implement local storage of user details
+4. Implement context for cart
+5. Implement auto cart fetch on refresh

+so functions that wait until the user does something to run, and functions that run once you hit a certain page are different and you have to get the timing right and be able tot ell the difference between the two

 ## Development Journey
 1. **v1.0** - Initial React implementation with REST API integration